-In this section, we prove Theorem \ref{main-theorem-2}.
+In this section, we prove Theorems \ref{main-theorem-2}-\ref{main-theorem-1}.
+Since the proof of these theorems are almost the same, we shall only focus on Theorem \ref{main-theorem-2}.
 To simplify our discussion, we assume there are only three blow-up points: $q$, $p_1$, $p_2$, where $q$ is a regular blow-up point,$p_1$ is a positive singular source with $\alpha\equiv \alpha_M>0$, $p_2$ is a negative singular source with $\beta\in (-1,0)$.
-Let $\nu_k$ be a blow-up sequence of \eqref{m-equ} where $\alpha_M>0$,
+Let $\nu_k$ be a blow-up sequence of \eqref{m-equ},

 which satisfies